slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 «What’s your best out-the-door price?»
-«Can you do X% below that?»
-«If you can reach my price, I’ll buy today.»
+«Can you do X% below that?
+If you can reach my price, I’ll buy today.»

 - Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
 - How to say no? «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'